groupvine/gv-doc/1-start/1-startMembers.md

 [**account theme**](/3-send/4-sendSettings.md?[LINK-QARGS-DOC]#gv-3send-4sendsettings-theme-colors)
 that includes shades of its primary color and logo.
-You can also replace the default text on your sign-up page by editing the **Subscription Sign-up** page on the Gear’s **Site Customizations** tab.
+You can also replace the default text on your sign-up page by editing the **Subscription Sign-up** page on the Gear's **Site Customizations** tab.

 Once a subscriber signs up, they are emailed to confirm their interest in subscribing and to verify their email address.
-Then depending on your **Membership settings** on the Gear’s **Account Settings** tab:
+Then depending on your **Membership settings** on the Gear's **Account Settings** tab:

 <span class="sub g4s">

-* If an Administrator approval is required to admit a new subscriber to your account, then the subscriber’s application will appear on the **Pending Applications** tab on the **Membership** page.
+* If an Administrator approval is required to admit a new subscriber to your account, then the subscriber's application will appear on the **Pending Applications** tab on the **Membership** page.
 If the Administrator approves, then the new subscriber will be opted-in to receive email.